RaFive/Personal-Finance-Management-System/README.md

 ---

 ## Features
-- **Login & Sign Up**
+- **Login Screen**
-  Securely manage user accounts with a simple authentication system.
+  A secure login interface that authenticates users before accessing the application.
+Provides a simple and clean UI for user authentication.

-- **Finance Dashboard**
+- **Sign Up Screen**
-  View a summary of your finances, including income, expenses, and current balance.
+  Easy registration for new users with validation to ensure account security.
+Users can quickly create an account and start managing their finances.

-- **Data Visualization**
+- **Home Dashboard**
-  Visualize your income and expenses using **Donut Charts** for better financial insights.
+  The main interface showing an overview of your finances, including income, expenses, and current balance.
+Includes visual **Donut Charts** for quick insights.

 - **Transaction Management**
-  Easily add, delete, and track your financial transactions.
+  Add, edit, or delete transactions seamlessly.
+Keep track of your financial activities in one place.

 - **Transaction History**
-  Keep a record of all past transactions for long-term financial planning.
+  View a detailed history of all past transactions for better financial planning and tracking.

 ---